LEARNAcademy/syllabus/rails/controllers-routes-views.md

 ### Root

 Our application now has visible pages and much better functionality.
-But there is one final task to improve the user experience.
+There is one final task to improve the user experience.
 We created a landing page for our website but if we make a request to `localhost:3000` we still see the Rails boilerplate landing page.
 We can instruct our application to render our landing page at the base URL, or **root** rather than the Rails page.

 This is done in the routes file using a helper method called root that takes an argument of the controller and controller method that we want to handle our landing page request.
 The root route can only have a `get` HTTP action.